ortizjuan2/crisp-dm-test/README.md

 ------------------ | -------------------
 ![Price Distribution](./img/dist-prices.png) | ![Price group mapping](./img/boston.png)

-After working on the amenities to include them as features to be used in the price predictor, the following features were used
+After working on the amenities to include them as features to be used in the price predictor using a multiple linear regression model, the following features were used

 features|coefficients|p_values